Brunei Darussalam - Cambodia - Laos - Malaysia - Myanmar -Philippines - Singapore - Thailand - Vietnam

 DO I NEED A TRAVEL INSURANCE?

 We’re suggesting a travel insurance.
 It will cover medical and cancellation costs caused by things out of your control.
+At the moment it's required to have a health insurance that covers COVID.

 Even though you find a lot of western influence in Bali, Indonesia is not a western country- that’s what makes it so charming to us!